SecondaryEnglish

 • Finally, ask them to think about the story’s core message and how they can reinforce this when presenting the memory.

-• Finish by sitting in an informal circle and giving each student the opportunity to share their memory.
+Finish by sitting in an informal circle and allowing each student to share their memory.
 At the end, ask the other students to guess what the core message was.
+In preparing a personal tale, the students will grow in confidence and develop their communication skills.

 Know your audience

-Split the students into small groups and give them a piece of information to present in the form of a paragraph about a particular subject or a short newspaper report.
 Once they’ve read it, they must identify five key questions that any audience would want to know.
 This will help them pick out the crucial points they need to deliver and place them in order of importance.

 Take this a step further by asking each member of the group to deliver one point.
 They must organise the presentation as a team and focus on how they’re going to get their particular message across, using the skills they’ve practised previously.